grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 Combination of boundaries -- ranges
 ----------------------------------

-So, what about a behavior that is valid in a range?
-Let us assume that we live in a country where a citizen can get a driving license only after their 17th birthday, but before 65th (the government decided that people after 65 have worse sight and it’s safer not to give them new driving licenses).
-Let us also assume that we try to develop a class that answers the question whether we can apply for driving license and the return values of this query are as follows:
+So, what about a behavior that is valid in a range? let's assume that we live in a country where a citizen can get a driving license only after their 17th birthday, but before 65th (the government decided that people after 65 have worse sight and it’s safer not to give them new driving licenses). let's also assume that we try to develop a class that answers the question whether we can apply for driving license and the return values of this query are as follows: